Egocentric Activity Recognition and Localization on a 3D Map: Method

-Our key idea is thus to make use of the 3D environment representation $e$ for jointly learning the action label $y$ and 3D action location $r$ of video clip $x$.
+Our key idea is to utilize the 3D environment representation $e$ for jointly modeling the action label $y$ and 3D action location $r$ of video clip $x$.
 We consider the action location $r$ as a probabilistic variable, and model the action label $y$ given input video $x$ and environment representation $e$ using a latent variable model.
 Therefore, the conditional probability $p(y|x,e)$ is given by:

 Notably, our proposed joint model has two key components.
 First, $p(r|x,e)$ models the 3D action location $r$ from video input $x$ and the 3D environment representation $e$.
 Second, $p(y|r,x,e)$ utilizes $r$ to select a region of interest (ROI) from the environment representation $e$, and combines selected environment features with the video features from $x$ for action classification.
 During training, our model receives the ground truth 3D action location and action label as supervisory signals.
 At inference time, our model jointly predicts both the 3D action location $r$ and action label $y$.
 We now provide additional technical details in modeling $p(r|x,e)$ and $p(y|r,x,e)$.